Solar R&D Projects

 Problem Statement

 Too many people lack adequate food, water, and shelter and I saw insufficient effort being made to develop existing-technology solutions that empower people to provide for their own needs – and so preserve human dignity, self-respect, independence, and expectation of a better future.
-This project addresses these issues.
+These projects address those problems.

 Images on menu pages link to more information.

-Objective 1: Keep people warm in the winter
+Objective 1: Keep people warm in winter ✓

-Panels Passive Solar Heating Panels can keep a structure comfortably warm while eliminating fuel consumption and air pollution.
-These passive panels have provided 100% of the heat needed to keep this building comfortably warm since 2007 – without oil, gas, or electricity – and with no moving parts to wear out.
+Passive Solar Heating Panels can keep a structure comfortably warm while eliminating fuel consumption and air pollution.
+These passive panels have provided 100% of the heat needed to keep this building comfortably warm 24/7 since 2007 – without electricity or fuel – and with no moving parts to wear out.

 Objective 2: Develop capable solar engines